-We recommend installing the latest version of Python 3, but Python 2 is also supported, and using
+We recommend installing the latest version of Python 3.
+Python 2 will probably still work, but it is not supported.

 If you’re using a Linux distribution, use whichever package manager you’d normally use to install

-pyvenv though in all likelihood you’ll already have some version of Python installed.
+python3, though in all likelihood you’ll already have some version of Python 3 installed.

 On a Mac, setup is pretty complex if you don’t already have Homebrew and XCode installed.
 Again, we’d strongly recommend you go find a tutorial for installing Python on a Mac, then come back - this might be a good start.

 For Windows users, Python can be downloaded from python.org: Python Downloads